Born David Vaughan Roberts, son of an architect and an artist.

 Debut Ensemble performance at The Bull’s Head in Barnes with Tom Hewins on double bass and tuba and Juanma Nieto on drums joining Romano Viazzani on accordion and Rocio Bolanos on clarinet.

 Release of the debut album We're On A Holiday.
+Mike Arbuckle gives the album a 4-star review on Kind of Jazz.

 At a certain point in a musician’s development the threads of their musical clothing become so intertwined with the fabric of their soul that the garment simply won’t come off any more.
 This certainly happened to me.
 I was endeavouring to study Sociology at the time, at the University of York, but my mind was in turmoil and my hours mostly spent writing songs and improvising at the piano.
 I dumped my Sociology degree the following year, and set my heart on walking the uncharted road of the ‘singer-songwriter’, a decision I have stayed true to ever since, as much as it has tormented me.
 I even had a new name for myself having favoured my middle name over my surname, Roberts.
 To some disdain, and a little encouragement, I left my university mates to begin a braver but far more arduous journey, and resolved to call myself David Vaughan.